 Beyond advice, our consultants will assist with fitting, installation and training.

 What we offer

-We provide a full range of services from initial consultation to sales, installation and training.
+We work with our clients from initial consultation through installation and training.
 Our prices are competitive and proceeds from the sale of communication devices are reinvested directly into the CHS programs and services we offer.